yikaus/docker-alpine-bash/README.md

 It is my test on building a docker image based on small [alpine docker image] , you can build images less 50MB or even 10 MB

-I also made [slef built base image] , and use it as base container .
+I also made [self built base image] , and use it as base container .

 # Instructions